 As a trauma-informed addiction treatment center in Utah, approaching anxious parents with empathy and compassion is essential to the work we do at Corner Canyon Health Centers.

 Heather R. Hayes, M.Ed., LPC, CAI, CIP, has provided this style of support in the intervention and clinical care she’s provided to addicted adolescents and young adults and their families for over thirty years.
-Corner Canyon Recovery is grateful for her support in the work we do with families, especially as they make the transition to placing their loved one in our addiction treatment center.
+Corner Canyon Health Centers is grateful for her support in the work we do with families, especially as they make the transition to placing their loved one in our addiction treatment center.

 In “That’s my Kid in There!
 The Paradigm Shift for Parents with Teens in Drug and Alcohol Treatment”, Heather explains the paradigm shift from “all-hands-on-deck to hands-off” which, for many families, can be a very difficult transition.